ucb-ee106/ee106a_jupyterbook/_build/html/_sources/rigid_body_rotations.md

 Let's examine the significance of these two conditions.\
 We can think about the first condition in an intuitive sense through our cell-phone rotation example.
-If we define the rotation of the cell phone as a transformation, $g$, we know:
+If we define the rotation of the cell phone as a transformation, $g,$ we know:

 $$\begin{aligned}
     ||g(p_1) - g(p_2)|| = ||p_1 - p_2||